 The following years witnessed a series of expansions and add-ons thanks to the success of the first festival and the immensely positive feedback it received.
 For instance, more events were added.
 Consequently, more areas to host these events were included, such as the Pyrmont, a suburb in Sydney, and Carriageworks, Sydney’s artistic and cultural zone that happily opened its arms to host the festival’s creative events.

-The Rocks, another unique suburb in the city, as well as some museums, galleries, and exhibitions, were also included to host the new workshops, presentations, concerts, and of course, the alluring light installations that gradually took over the entire city.
+The Rocks, another unique suburb in the city, and some museums, galleries, and exhibitions were also included to host the new workshops, presentations, concerts, and, of course, the alluring light installations that gradually took over the entire city.

 In the 2023 version, several food events are coming to the festival for the first time.